-Changes have been made to the restructured APES 110 Code of Ethics for Professional Accountants (the restructured Code), which clarifies requirements for firms that prepare the accounts and conduct the audit for clients with self-managed superannuation funds (SMSF).
+Changes have been made to the restructured APES 110 Code of Ethics for Professional Accountants (the restructured code), which clarifies requirements for firms that prepare accounts and conduct audits for clients with self-managed superannuation funds (SMSF).

-Where in the past the preparing of accounts and conducting of the audit by a firm with two or more partners was accepted based on a segregation of duties and ethical walls, the restructured Code clarifies that this position is only allowable where the account preparation is “routine or mechanical”.
+In the past, preparing accounts and conducting an audit by a firm with two or more partners was accepted based on a segregation of duties and ethical walls.
+However, the restructured code clarifies that this is only possible where the account preparation is “routine or mechanical”.

-Where account preparation is not routine or mechanical, accountants must disengage from one of the services provided to a SMSF client.
+Where account preparation is not routine or mechanical, accountants must disengage from one of the services provided.

-The Australian Taxation Office (ATO) reaffirms the guidance in the restructured Code which states “services that are ‘routine or mechanical’ in nature require little or no professional judgement”.
-Examples of these services are listed in paragraph 601.4 A1 of the restructured Code.
+The Australian Taxation Office (ATO) reaffirms the restructured code which states “services that are ‘routine or mechanical’ in nature require little or no professional judgement”."
+Examples of these services are listed in paragraph 601.4 A1 of the restructured code.

 In monitoring the preparation of accounts by the auditor’s firm under the clarified guidance, appropriate evidence must be provided on the auditor’s file that the SMSF trustees took responsibility for the financial statements and had the sufficient knowledge, skills and experience to do so (R600.8).

 For example, this evidence could consist of trustee-coded transactions and approved trustee entries in the trial balance that the auditor’s firm then uses to prepare the financial statements.

 Auditors shouldn’t assume that copies of signed financial statements and trustee representation letters are enough evidence for this requirement.